LtvnSergey/SQL-Fresh-Segments/analysis/4_index_analysis.md

 ---

-### 3. What is the average of the average composition for the top 10 interests for each month?
+### 3. Average of the average composition for the top 10 interests for each month

 ````sql